 Prof. Dr. Johannes Kirschenmann

 I am the winner of this year's ARTIMA FÖRDERPREIS of the Mannheimer Versicherung.
-The prize comes with a presentation of my ceramic columns at Art Karlsruhe in February 2022.
+The prize comes with a presentation of my ceramic columns at the Art Karlsruhe from 07-10 July 2022.

 SI Art Award 2021